microchip-pic-avr-examples/pic16f18076-calculating-pulse-and-duty-cycle-mplab-melody/README.md

 This method has additional output pins (other than UART) that provide information on the CLC1OUT status and the CLC2OUT status.
 These signals can be monitored in addition to the other signals by the logic analyzer.

 #### CLC NCO 3
-This CLC NCO method uses the CLC1, CLC2, CLC3, NCO1, Timer0, abd Timer1 modules.
+This CLC NCO method uses the CLC1, CLC2, CLC3, NCO1, Timer0, and Timer1 modules.
 The pulse (pin RB5) is measured by the Timer0 module which is clocked by a 4-input AND date that is configured to CLC1.
 The period is measured by starting and stopping Timer1 based on various interrupt flags.
 The duty cycle is then calculated by taking the pulse and dividing it by the period.
 The code outputs an 8-bit value (0-255) which correlates to 0%-100% (i.e. 0x80 or 127 equals 50%).
 For more details please see the 'CLC_NCO.c' file.
 An example waveform for the CLC NCO 3 can be seen in Figure 11.

 *Figure 11 -  CLC NCO 3 Waveform Example*